is the Grande Randonnée Cinq?

 well before or after the main hiking season, you could go all day without meeting another person.

 I must add to the two paragraphs above, written almost ten years ago, that in early July, 2012 the northern Alps were more full than ever.
-The region around Mount Blanc is the most famous internationally, and surely the most crowded.
+The region around Mount Blanc is most famous internationally, and surely the most crowded.
 In Chamonix hundreds and hundreds of hikers, many from the far east, were starting the Tour of Mount Blanc (TMB), which overlaps for two days the GR5.
-Moreover, on my weekend hike to the Col de Tricot, there was a "race"in which many hundreds of hikers were crossing the col, running past us.
-I was told these "races" were frequent on weekends.
-As before, in 2012 the Southern Alps trails were almost empty.
+Moreover, on my weekend hike to the Col de Tricot, there was a "race"in which many hundreds of hikers were crossing the col. I was told these "races" were frequent on weekends.
+As before, in the Southern Alps trails were almost empty.

 It is quite possible to see several types of wild animals